-The Company's largest risk exposure is in respect of underwriting risk, which is broken down into two main components: premium risk and reserve risk.
+The Company's largest risk exposure is in respect of underwriting risk, which is broken down into two main components; premium risk and reserve risk.
 Premium risk is the risk that premiums are insufficient to cover the value of claims made; reserve risk is the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from the US Casualty business which provides most of the gross written premium to the Company.
-The largest class of business for 2018 was Warranty.
+The majority of the Company's material underwriting risk exposure comes from General Liability in particular Italian medical malpractice.
+The largest class of business for 2019 was Italian medical malpractice.